mikaelkaron/grunt-git-dist/README.md

 A boolean value that is used to allow empty commits.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 0.2.4 - Added `init` and `tag` phase.